FAQs

 Frequently asked questions on the Household Resilience Program:

-Owner-occupiers who live in a house built before 1984, located within 50km of the coastline from Bundaberg to the Queensland/Northern Territory border, can apply to receive a Queensland Government grant of 75% of the cost of improvements (up to a maximum of grant value of $11,250 including GST).
+Owner-occupiers who live in a house built before 1984, located within 50km of the coastline from Bundaberg to the Queensland/Northern Territory border, can apply to receive a Queensland Government grant of 75% of the cost of improvements Eligible homeowners can apply to receive a Queensland Government grant of up to $15,000 to put towards your roof replacement.

 Your weekly household income must be less than: